Boomer reinvention – it’s in our generational DNA

 News from the Boomer frontiers: reinvention is a lifestyle

-For the Boomer-Plus Generation™, born 1940-1965, reinvention is a lifestyle, not a fad.
-There are 93 million of us – the 15th most populous “nation” on the planet.
-We don’t like to brag, but we have far more spending power than any European country.
+For the Boomer-Plus Generation™ (official Baby Boomers plus those born 1940-1945) reinvention is a lifestyle, not a fad.
+There are 93 million of us – we don’t like to brag, but we have far more spending power than any European country.

 It’s time for skeptical brands to learn from the Boomers: reinvent your thinking!
 We’ll show you how.